vishu1994/zomato-bot/data/nlu.md

 - get me some restaurants neary by
 - get me some food points
 - find some food places near to me
+- get me some restaurants near to me
+- i am looking for some food points

 ## intent:telling_cuisine
 - i would prefer to eat [mexican](cuisine)